 This course provides an overview of sound archival practices and the long-term care of permanent records.
 Participants will learn how to determine what records should be archived and how to connect preservation efforts to the processing and storage of collections.
 Basic physical processing of archival collections -- proper ways to identify, prepare and store materials -- as well as evaluating the records for preservation concerns will be covered The importance of maintaining intellectual control of materials, including the creation of finding aids, will be emphasized.
-Quizzes and homework will allow participants to put their new-found knowledge to use immediately.
+Quizzes and written assignments will allow participants to put their new-found knowledge to use immediately.

 Note: This course is designed for individual participation; each individual must register.